yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

    star-certificate URL;
 8. uCDN forwards the information to dCDN.
 At this point the ACME signalling is complete;
-9. dCDN requests the STAR certificate using unauthenticated GET from the ACME server;
+9. dCDN requests the STAR certificate using unauthenticated GET from the CA;
 10. the CA returns the certificate.
 Now dCDN is fully configured to handle HTTPS traffic in-lieu of the Content Provider.